ahmedmabdi/ECS/README.md

 ![Umami Demo GIF](images-recordings/umami-demo.gif)

 ---
-## Troubleshooting: Database Connection Error
+## Debugging: Database Connection Error

 During initial deployment, the ECS task logs showed the following error when the application could not connect to the Postgres database: